alwynmathew/Kinect-for-windows/README.md

 Kinect SDK includes drivers, rich APIs for raw sensor streams and human motion tracking,  installation documents, and resource materials.
 Kinect SDK is a freeware and can be  downloaded [here](http://www.softpedia.com/progDownload/Kinect-SDK-Download-190054.html).

-Kinect For Windows Developer Toolkit may be downloaded [here](http://www.softpedia.com/progDownload/Kinect-for-Windows-Developer-Toolkit-Download-217211.html)
+Kinect For Windows Developer Toolkit can be downloaded [here](http://www.softpedia.com/progDownload/Kinect-for-Windows-Developer-Toolkit-Download-217211.html)

 ## Install SDK